niwa/niwa-location-picker/README.md

 ## Events

-To subscribe to an event triggered by the location picker follow this general idea and replace the event iwth the one that you are interested in.
+To subscribe to an event triggered by the location picker follow this general idea and replace the event with the one that you are interested in.

 ```angular2